-- To offer a high quality course, in which students are challenged by, and stimulated to challenge, accepted wisdom in all fields of bioveterinary sciences. - To prepare graduates for careers in academic and industrial research, biotechnology and the pharmaceutical industry in general, and in other bioveterinary, veterinary and medicine-related industries. - To offer a high quality preparation for students aspiring to graduate entry to Veterinary Medicine, Medicine or Dentistry.
+- To offer a high quality course, in which students are challenged by, and stimulated to challenge, accepted wisdom in all fields of bioveterinary science. - To prepare graduates for careers in academic and industrial research, biotechnology and the pharmaceutical industry in general, and in other veterinary and medicine-related industries. - To offer a high quality preparation for students aspiring to graduate entry to Veterinary Medicine